javaGuruBY/rpaS2/homework/english/anya_verkhovodko/lecture1/task1.md

 # Homework 1 task 1

-Does our mum work today?
+IS our mum working today?
 Why are these boys talking now?
 Where does he live?
 Does their mother cook very well?